-Learn how to survive a plane crash by preparing before boarding, staying alert, and heading these safety and preparedness tips!
+Learn how to survive a plane crash by preparing before boarding, staying alert, and following these safety and preparedness tips!

 How to Survive a Plane Crash